T-infinity/Tracer/README.md

 # Authors
-Tracer was jointly developed by Matthew O'Connell and Cameron Druyor.
+Tracer was jointly developed by Matthew O'Connell and Cameron Druyor as part of the Parfait toolkit.

 Comments / Questions:
 Matthew.D.OConnell@nasa.gov